-By the time my boyfriend is up and out of bed, I’m already on my second cup of coffee, laser-focused on my to-do list, and have zero-interest in making the bed.
-More times than not, we stare at our messy mattress all day and finally make the bed until right before we go to sleep.
+By the time my boyfriend is up and out of bed, I’m already on my second cup of coffee, laser-focused on my to-do list, and have zero interest in making the bed.
+More times than not, we stare at our messy mattress all day and finally make the bed right before we go to sleep.

 Making the bed doesn’t fit conveniently into my schedule, but it has its perks.
-Studies claim this simple chore can increase your productivity and decrease your stress.
+Many bestselling books claim this simple chore can increase your productivity and decrease your stress.

-“Prepping your bedtime routine in the morning is the utmost example of self care and breeds more healthy self care habits,” Eileen Mockus, CEO of organic bedding brand Coyuchi, says.
+“Prepping your bedtime routine in the morning is the utmost example of self-care and breeds more healthy self-care habits,” Eileen Mockus, President and CEO of organic bedding brand Coyuchi, says.
 “The importance of sleep starts in the morning.
 If you make your bed in the morning, your bedtime routine has already begun, and you are more likely to be set up for a proper night’s sleep.”

 Since I’m always looking to be a more productive, more chill version of myself, I was curious to see if this task lives up to the hype.
 So, I promised to make the bed every morning for two weeks and asked my boyfriend to do the same.
 While I can’t say making my bed has single-handedly improved my productivity—I’m lucky to not work from my bed day after day—it has changed how I feel about my home.